sradicwebster/DL_model_training/README.md

 # DL model training

-Supervised learning framework for training PyTorch models using hydra configuration files and wandb for tracking and performing hyperparameter tuning.
+Supervised learning framework for training PyTorch models using Hydra configuration management and wandb for tracking and performing hyperparameter tuning.
 Currently supports training feedfoward neural network models for classification and regression tasks on torchvision and sklearn datasets.